Atlassian Intelligence: A realistic guide to AI in Jira and Confluence

 Finding answers with Q&A search

-One of the big-ticket features is the ability to ask questions in the search bar and get a direct answer, not just a list of links.
-Asking "what’s our policy on parental leave?" should pull the answer directly from your HR space in Confluence.
+A major feature is the ability to ask questions in the search bar and receive a direct answer.
+Asking "what's our policy on parental leave?" can pull the answer directly from your HR space in Confluence.

 Generating and summarizing content

-This is another area where the AI feels pretty handy.
-Inside the Confluence editor, you can ask the AI to draft meeting notes, summarize a lengthy project plan, switch a paragraph’s tone from formal to casual, or brainstorm ideas for a blog post.
+This is another area where the AI is highly effective.
+Inside the Confluence editor, you can ask the AI to draft meeting notes, summarize a project plan, or brainstorm ideas.

 This video provides an introduction to how Atlassian Intelligence can assist with content creation and formatting within Confluence.